9.4 Raising awareness about global issues

 The HeaTeoTöö päev (HTT) is a new innovative activity for young people, local communities and enterprises.
 Young people are encouraged to work for a day and the money earned is donated to the development cooperation causes.
 Young people can also initiate joint activities to raise money.
 The programme started in 2014 and is ongoing.
-The organisation in charge - the non-governmental organisation Mondo – is partly supported by the public funding, however many of the funding comes also from fundraising activities, private support, etc.
+The organisation in charge - the non-governmental organisation Mondo – is partly supported by public funding, however much of the funding comes also from fundraising activities, private support, etc.

 Contact points for youth and youth information and counselling structures

 Youth information has been recognized as a specific field in youth work since 2001.
 There was a separate system of youth information centres, which in 2014 were merged with career guidance centres.
 In 2016 there were 16 centralised publicly financed centres in all counties.
-The regional youth guidance centres, called Pathfinder centres (Rajaleidja), provide information and counselling for young people up to 26 years.
+The regional youth guidance centres, called Pathfinder centres (Rajaleidja), provide information and counselling for young people up to 26 years old.